drogatkin/TJWS2/1.x/doc/sbc/README.md

  So I decide to give it a try.
 The delivery took about 3 weeks from AliExpress.
 It should be much faster from Amazon.
 AliExpress will start heavily spam you after you did a purchase, so share some spare e-mail address with them when do a purchase.

+**Update**: as on *July, 7 2023*, you can find at least 50 RPi 4 8Gb in Bay Area stores.
+So certainly, there is no anymore a shortage of RPi 4 .
+If it happened a month early, perhaps there was no reason to write this document.
+I hope we will have RPi 5 in 2024, making its purchase an actual again.

 ## Where to get software
 Although Orange Pi website designed well and uses a responsive approach, it’s making difficult to see details on a phone.
 It is also not obvious how to find a download page for the SBC software.
 I provide a direct [link](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-5.html).